American battlefields and sites in Belgium, Germany, Luxembourg and Northern France

 From here we go to Waterloo just outside Brussels in Belgium.
 We visit the battlefield, the panorama museum and the visitor’s center and we tour the battlefield.
 We will spend the night on our way to Huertgen Forest in Germany at a nice hotel and have a fine dinner typical for the locality.

 We begin the day at Henri-Chapelle American Cemetery where 7992 American military dead are laid to rest.
 Most of them lost their lives in the last months of the war while advancing into Germany.
 Many from the Battles in Huertgen Forest, a hilly area with steep mountains, rivers and valleys and thick forests.
 The battles lasted from September 19th to December 16th 1944.
 It cost approximately 33.000 American lives, more than on D-Day and The Normandy campaign combined.
 These battles were partly forgotten as the last German offensive, The Battle of the Bulge, took most of the attention.

 We leave in the morning for Malmedy.
 Outside the town we find the site where the Malmedy Massacre took place on December 17th 1944 in the opening stages of The Battle of the Bulge.
 The killing of 92 unarmed American prisoners of war was a turning point in the warfare in Western Europe.
-We will see the museum on the site.
+We will see the museum on the site of the Malady Massacre.

 From this point on, the fighting on the Western front in Europe, became much more brutal on both sides.
 We follow the bloody track of the SS Sturmbannfürer Jochen Peiper from here to the town of Stavelot and to the village of Le Gleize.
 Here he was stopped by American forces and without petrol had to destroy his tanks and other vehicles and return to Germany on foot through the American lines, hiding by day and walking by night.
 You will get the story of this infamous SS commander who survived the war but was murdered in 1975, presumably by former French resistance fighters.